hollina/ehec-intro-to-r/README.md

 1. [Orientation](https://raw.githack.com/hollina/ehec-intro-to-r/master/orientation/orientation.html).
 A short slide deck covering some basics and nice-to-knows before we dive into actual examples.

 2. [Intro notebook](https://raw.githack.com/hollina/ehec-intro-to-r/master/notes/introduction-notes.html).
-The main notebook, with a couple of worked examples (incl. data manipulation, graphing, and simple regressions)
+The main notebook, with a couple of worked examples (incl. data manipulation, graphing, and simple regressions).

 3. [Intro slides](https://raw.githack.com/hollina/ehec-intro-to-r/master/notes/introduction-slides.html).
-The slides presented, which are a subset of the material from the main notebook.
-These mostly exist to provide an example of how to produce slides using R Markdown
+The slides presented, which are a subset of the material from the main notebook (previous bullet point).
+These mostly exist to provide an example of how to produce slides using R Markdown.

+4. [R in Real Life](https://raw.githack.com/hollina/ehec-intro-to-r/master/kelli/EHEC_R.pdf).
+Evidence from Kelli's job market paper.